 It’s a big deal for me that you know the breed, understanding both pros and cons.
 You may not have ever owned a Boxer or Boston, Shiba Inu or Pug but studying up on the breed of your choice goes a long way with me.

 We try to help those who need it, find the right fit for their families.
 Nobody wants puppies or families unhappy with their choice.
-Look in any dog pound and you will see they are full of very sad consequences from decisions of people who do not take this serious.
+Look in any dog pound or shelter and you will see they are full of very sad consequences from decisions of people who do not take this serious.
 So though we don’t make you fill out a stack of paperwork to adopt we still expect serious answers to our questions and we need you to know that it is a big decision.

 As the breeder we are hands on or hands off as you need, which means if you have questions 5 minutes or 5 years after an adoption we will be there to help and then some.
 Going the extra mile for the wellbeing of the pups and the breed and the families who adopted is what we do, because it’s the right thing to do.